matheus23/glyphcaster/README.md

 # Rusty Essay Editor

-A live collaborative markdown editor built with Rust, GTK4, and Automerge CRDT for real-time synchronization.
+A live collaborative markdown editor built with Rust, GTK4, and Automerge

 ## What is this?